Skip to main content

 The student is on grade level and proficient in all core content areas, including reading fluency, comprehension, science, & social studies.
 The student is moving through a common progression of topics.
 The student is fluent in English.
 The student is in the middle of the academic year.The text is for independent reading/work, without direct instruction.When scoring Sentence Structure complexity, please ignore all other text features such as vocabulary, background knowledge, topic, etc. A text may be less readable for a student because of vocabulary and background knowledge, but still be composed of mostly simple sentences.
 In this case, the sentence structure is still Slightly Complex.Sentence Structure complexity is relative to the grade level of the student.

-We created a full, reliable benchmark dataset based on 500+ text passages from the CLEAR corpus, which were in turn annotated for sentence structure.
-The dataset consists of informational topics where the Flesch–Kincaid grade level is lower than 9.
+We created a full, reliable benchmark dataset based on 500+ text passages from the CLEAR corpus ↗, which were in turn annotated for sentence structure.
+The dataset consists of informational topics with a Flesch–Kincaid grade level below 9.
 This allowed us to capture texts that were appropriate for students in grades 3 and 4, while also including a few more difficult texts with “Very Complex” and “Exceedingly Complex” ratings.
 The dataset is composed of two parts:

 • Expert-annotated data